MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/tutorial--setting-up-the-games-infrastructure.md

 If you don't select the capabilities that your game uses, such as access to the **Internet** for global high score board, then you won't be able to access the corresponding resources nor features.
 When you create a new game, make sure that you select any capabilities needed by APIs that your game calls.

-Now let's look at the rest of the files that come with the **DirectX 11 App (Universal Windows)** template.
+Now let's look at the rest of the files that come with the **Simple3DGameDX** sample game.

 ## Review other important libraries and source code files